 It’s not always easy to tell the difference between each grade — especially when you only have one example of that coin in your hands.

 That’s where a coin grading book comes in handy…

 Coins are most widely graded using the ANA (American Numismatic Association) Grading Standards.
 Therefore, the best book to use as a guide when you’re grading coins at home is this one:

 If you view what a coin is worth in any type of coin price guide, they are using the ANA grading system.

 Any coin can be graded using ANA’s guidelines — from the oldest obsolete coins to coins still in production today.

 How A Coin’s Design Affects Its Grade

-By carefully examining a coin and checking these vulnerable areas you can determine if a coin is circulated or uncirculated.
-If a coin is circulated, its vulnerable areas can also establish a specific grade by the amount of wear that they’ve absorbed.
+By carefully examining a coin and checking these vulnerable areas, you can determine if a coin is circulated or uncirculated.
+If a coin is circulated, then its vulnerable areas can also establish a specific grade by the amount of wear that they’ve absorbed.

-When grading coins, especially if they’re your coins, you have to stick to the strict guidelines.
-You can’t say, “Well my coin’s just half of a hair away from being MS-60 so I’ll grade it MS-60”.
-A lot of times, a coin in MS-60 condition can be worth 200% more than if it were graded one grade lower — which is why it is important to grade them accurately, even if they’re your own coins.
+When grading coins (especially if they’re your coins), you have to stick to the strict guidelines.
+You can’t say, “Well my coin’s just half of a hair away from being MS-60 so I’ll grade it MS-60.”
+A lot of times, a coin in MS-60 condition can be worth 200% more than if it were given one grade lower — which is why it’s important to grade them accurately, even if they’re your own coins.